DaMa29A/DaMa29A/README.md

 ## About 🖤
 💻🎓 Master's degree student in **Computer Science**
 🕸️⚔️ Specializing in **Cybersecurity**
-⌨️💀 Passionate about coding and problem solving
+⌨️💀 Coding and problem solving
 🧠🕷️ Determined, curious, and always eager to learn
 🎨🦇 Artistic soul with a creative vision